justclint/vagrant-lemp/README.md

 # vagrant-lemp-project-wrapper

+Requirements:
+- Vagrant
+- Vagrant hostupdater
+- Virtualbox

-This is a VM system wrapper for PHP projects.
+This is a VM system wrapper for new projects.
 To use, download this repository.
 Do not clone unless contributing back.

 - Make a copy of playbooks/roles/project-template and rename it to your project name.
 - In playbooks/vagrant.yml under vars, add your project name.